LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>11</sup> In God have I put my trust: I will not be afraid what man can do unto me.
 <sup>12</sup> Thy vows [are] upon me, O God: I will render praises unto thee.
 <sup>13</sup> For thou hast delivered my soul from death: [wilt] not [thou deliver] my feet from falling, that I may walk before God in the light of the living?

 ## Chapter 57

-<sup>1</sup> «To the chief Musician, Altaschith, Michtam of David, when he fled from Saul in the cave.» Be merciful unto me, O God, be merciful unto me: for my soul trusteth in thee: yea, in the shadow of thy wings will I make my refuge, until [these] calamities be overpast.
+> _To the chief Musician, Altaschith, Michtam of David, when he fled from Saul in the cave._

+<sup>1</sup> Be merciful unto me, O God, be merciful unto me: for my soul trusteth in thee: yea, in the shadow of thy wings will I make my refuge, until [these] calamities be overpast.
 <sup>2</sup> I will cry unto God most high; unto God that performeth [all things] for me.
 <sup>3</sup> He shall send from heaven, and save me [from] the reproach of him that would swallow me up.
 Selah.
 God shall send forth his mercy and his truth.
 <sup>4</sup> My soul [is] among lions: [and] I lie [even among] them that are set on fire, [even] the sons of men, whose teeth [are] spears and arrows, and their tongue a sharp sword.